Key takeaways

 There are multiple markets in Australia, and each state is at a particular stage of its own property cycle within each state there are multiple submarkets depending on price point, geography and type of property.

-This means that despite all Australians enjoying the same interest rate environment, the same tax system and the same government, some property markets outperformed others significantly in 2023 and the same is happening this year.
+This means that despite all Australians enjoying the same interest rate environment, the same tax system and the same government, some property markets outperformed others significantly in 2025 and the same will happen in 2026.

 But there’s nothing new about this… local factors have always driven property market performance.